OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 You could start from scratch and feel out a simple product structure along the way with nothing but your code and some containers.

-This approach is likely fine for small projects with few features, but things can get complex quickly should you need to scale suddenly.
+This approach is likely fine for small projects with few features, but things can get complex quickly if you need to scale suddenly.
 You could see a bunch of unintended impacts, such as:

 - The product being hard to troubleshoot
 - Risk of new team members struggling to figure out how things fit together
 - Finding dependencies you didn't know you had

-This is where adopting an established microservices framework from the start makes things much easier.
+This is where adopting an established microservices framework from the start makes things easier.

 As the name implies, a framework is a ready-made architectural structure for software development.
 A framework:

 - Helps form the shape of your software as it lives on your infrastructure
 - Offers teams clarity and focus
 - Has tools to help with development
-- Helps everyone in your team pull in the same direction.
+- Helps everyone in your team pull in the same direction

 Best of all, a framework saves you time in planning, development, and support.
-After all, frameworks are proven, well-worn paths to software delivery.
+Frameworks are proven, well-worn paths to software delivery.
 Why spend time making mistakes or plotting structures when someone has already done that for you?

 There are countless frameworks available for projects delivered in microservices.
 Those you consider will depend on your project and the programming language you use.

 ## Popular frameworks for microservices

 Let's look at a handful of popular framework options for different development languages.
-This is not a comprehensive list, however.
+This isn't a comprehensive list, though.
 There are plenty more frameworks on the market, and we recommend doing your research before committing to one.

 All these frameworks are open-source.